metabase/metabase/docs/actions/custom.md

 ### Make public

 Creates a publicly shareable link to the action form.
-Anyone with access to that link can fill out the form and run the action. useful for creating surveys.
+Anyone with access to that link can fill out the form and run the action.
+Useful for creating surveys.

 ![Public action form](./images/public-form.png)